selendra/selendra-wiki/docs/learn/learn-launch.md

 slug: ../learn-launch
 ---

-The Polkadot network has a phased roll-out plan, with important milestones toward decentralization marking each phase.
+The Selendra network has a phased roll-out plan, with important milestones toward decentralization marking each phase.
 Keep up-to-date with the Selendra's phased roll-out plan at by viewing the [roadmap](https://selendra.org/launch-roadmap/)